 7 Tips for Protecting Your Home Over The Holidays

-The holiday season is here and keeping your home safe and secure should be your primary goal.
-When the dark hours are long and families are traveling more than ever – we’ve put together a list of 7 tips that can help you keep your home safer this holiday season.
+The holidays are here and keeping your home safe should be your primary goal.
+When the dark hours are long and families are traveling more than ever, security needs to be a top priority.
+These 7 tips can help you keep your home safer this holiday season.

-1 Get to know your neighbors: We mean it.
-Whether you’re in the city, suburbs, or countryside, you are part of your neighborhood, the rewards of knowing your neighbors immense.
+We mean it.
+Whether you’re in the city, suburbs, or countryside, you are part of your neighborhood.
+The rewards of knowing your neighbors are immense.
 From small things, like a hello and a wave, to taking in a package for you or helping you move something into your house, they are people you should know and trust.
-Neighbors have a sense of what’s right in the community, and when there is something wrong, attentive neighbors know and take action.
-Thats why, at the top of our list, we recommend getting to know your neighbors, to built trust in your community and safety at your home.
+Neighbors have a sense of what’s right in the community.
+And when there is something wrong, attentive neighbors know and take action.
+That’s why our top recommendation is getting to know your neighbors to build trust in your community and safety at your home.

-3 Keep your windows shut: Similar to securing your doors, keep your windows shut as well.
+Similar to securing your doors, keep your windows shut as well.
 A window left open can easily be lifted and entered through.
 In the case of a car, an open window can allow someone to unlock the car and open the door.
-Its pretty cold these days, so be sure to keep windows shut for the most part – unless you’re surely home all day!
+It’s pretty cold during the winter holidays, anyway.
+All the better reason to keep your windows shut unless you know you’ll be home all day.

-4 Keep a few lights on and the TV on when you’re gone: A home with no cars in the driveway and the lights off is an easy target for thieves.
-If you are traveling for the holiday, be sure to leave on a few select lights in your home – not too many to make it obvious – just enough to make it seem like someone is there.
-The TV is especially helpful to leave on, especially if the flicker of light can be seen from the outside.
+A home with no cars in the driveway and the lights off is an easy target for thieves.
+If you are traveling for the holidays, be sure to leave on a few select lights in your home.
+Don’t leave on too many to make it obvious—just enough to make it seem like someone is there.
+The TV is especially helpful to leave on, especially if the flicker of light is visible from the outside.

-5 Don’t forget about the garage: The garage is a high leverage area for thieves.
-Often times, expensive equipment, such as bikes or tools – is stored in the garage.
-More often than not, the garage is separate from the home and closer to the street, two key factors that make it easy to get in.
-We recommend a strong deadbolt on all exterior garage entrances .
-We recommend a sturdy garage door, and if you have a mail slot, limiting the range of motion or locking this when you are not expecting mail, as trained thieves can fish the release cable from here.
+The garage is a high-leverage area for thieves.
+Homeowners often store expensive equipment, such as bikes or tools, inside the garage.
+Many garages are separate from the home and closer to the street.
+These two key factors make it easy to get in.
+Install a strong deadbolt on all exterior garage entrances.
+Make sure you have a sturdy garage door.
+And if you have a mail slot, limit the range of motion or lock this when you are not expecting mail, as trained thieves can fish the release cable from here.
 Some folks even cut the manual pull cord on their garage door to prevent burglars from using it to break in.

-6 Get a dog: Aside from the increased levels of happiness dog owners feel, a dog is also a great security measure.
+Aside from the increased levels of happiness dog owners feel, a dog is also a great security measure.
 A few yaps when a person approaches the front door is enough to send prospective criminals packing.
-Furthermore, a dog left at home while you are out will be on heightened alert, often waiting for their owner to arrive home, so they usually react to any sounds at the doors.
+A dog left at home while you are out will be on high alert, often waiting for you to arrive home, so they usually react to any sounds at the doors.
 Dogs are a major theft deterrent.

-7. Get a Deep Sentinel Home Security System: Deep Sentinel takes care of one through six.
-Deep Sentinel is the only home security system with Guards On Duty that watch your cameras live – whenever a person enters the field of view, our Guards watch.
-If a person steps up to the property who shouldn’t be there, we step up and make our presence known.
-Simply by making our presence known – potential suspects simply leave the property.
-And with the fastest police response time of any security system, if anything transpires, law enforcement knows who to look for and shows up quickly.
+Deep Sentinel is the only home security camera system with live security guards on duty.
+Whenever a person enters the field of view, the guards watch.
+If a person who shouldn’t be there steps up to the property, we step up and make our presence known.
+Simply alerting potential suspects that someone is watching is enough to make them leave the property.
+And with the fastest police response time of any security system, if a crime occurs, law enforcement agents know who to look for and show up quickly.